StephanAlluchon/OCI-Floating-IP-address/README.md

 Oracle Cloud  Infrastructure (OCI)

+The guide in this directory and accompanied files are released under an as-is, best effort, support policy.
+These scripts should be seen as community supported.

 We have 2 VM: VM1 and VM2.
 ALL Secondary privateIP will move from VNIC VM1 to VNIC VM2.

 We use flask on default port 5000 for HTTP server. when we receive an URL http://@IP:5000/ChangePrivateIP_basedOnIP